-- 3.51 Hartlepool BC has a duty to protect children and young people from all forms abuse including, amongst other things, trafficking and Child Sexual Exploitation (CSE). - 3.52 As the licensing authority for hackney carriages and private hire vehicles, the Council believes it is important that any children or young people using such vehicles can be safe and feel safe. - 3.53 To help ensure this, the Council considers that it is reasonable and proportionate to take steps to ensure that children and young people remain visible once they have entered a licensed vehicle or to put it another way, that they do not become invisible. - 3.54 This can be partly achieved by ensuring that front and rear windows allow a minimum amount of light to pass through thereby allowing front and rear passengers to be seen from outside the vehicle.
+- 3.55 Hartlepool BC has a duty to protect children and young people from all forms abuse including, amongst other things, trafficking and Child Sexual Exploitation (CSE). - 3.56 As the licensing authority for hackney carriages and private hire vehicles, the Council believes it is important that any children or young people using such vehicles can be safe and feel safe.

-- 3.55 The Council's specification relating to the use of tinted windows in licensed vehicles is as follows: - i) The windscreen shall have a minimum light transmission of 75% - ii) All other front windows of the vehicle shall have a minimum of 70% light transmission, unless the following criteria can be met in which case there will be no minimum light transmission. - 3.56 All rear windows of the vehicle shall have a minimum of 30% light transmission, unless the following criteria can be met in which case there will be no minimum light transmission. - 3.57 No unapproved self-adhesive material (tinted or clear) shall be affixed to any part of the glass.
+- 3.57 To help ensure this, the Council considers that it is reasonable and proportionate to take steps to ensure that children and young people remain visible once they have entered a licensed vehicle or to put it another way, that they do not become invisible. - 3.58 This can be partly achieved by ensuring that front and rear windows allow a minimum amount of light to pass through thereby allowing front and rear passengers to be seen from outside the vehicle. - 3.59 The Council's specification relating to the use of tinted windows in licensed vehicles is as follows: - i) The windscreen shall have a minimum light transmission of 75% - ii) All other front windows of the vehicle shall have a minimum of 70% light transmission - iii) All rear windows of the vehicle shall have a minimum of 30% light transmission. - 3.60 Nothing shall be attached to any window that may detrimentally affect visibility.